 If you've compared prices for both species, you've noticed cat spay/neuter is significantly cheaper than dog.
 Three reasons:

-Smaller body, less anesthesia
+Smaller body, less anaesthesia

 Faster surgery time